Tax Payer Penalties

 Also payments need to be received on or before provincial anniversary days.
 All other national public holiday payment times remain unchanged, with a payment being accepted as on time if it is received on the next working day.

-For more information give us a call or refer to the IRD's Obligations, Interest & Penalties Guide
+For more information give us a call or refer to the Inland Revenue's Obligations, Interest & Penalties Guide.

 We can help

-If you can't pay your tax in full talk to us we can help make arrangements with the IRD
+If you can't pay your tax in full talk to us we can help make arrangements with Inland Revenue.

 Return to Tax Facts